darrylabbate/get-dotfiles/README.md

 ## A Note About Directory Structure

 My web server is currently configured to use the [`/scripts`](https://github.com/rootbeersoup/get.darryl.sh/tree/master/scripts) directory as the website root.
 The server is also configured to use `dotfiles.sh` as the index.
 All requests to `get.darryl.sh` will point to the `dotfiles.sh` file.
-If I add more scripts in the future, they'll be accessible as `get.darryl.sh/<script>`.
+If I add more scripts in the future, they'll be accessible at `get.darryl.sh/<script>`.